 step property

-If an annotatedCodeLocation object occurs within a codeFlow, it MAY contain a property named step.
-If the annotatedCodeLocation does not occur within a codeFlow, the step property SHALL be absent.
+If an annotatedCodeLocation object occurs within a threadFlow (§3.25), it MAY contain a property named step.
+If the annotatedCodeLocation does not occur within a ethreadFlow, the step property SHALL be absent.

-The value of the step property SHALL be an integer whose value is the 1-based sequence number of the location within the code flow, that is, it SHALL be 1 for the first location, 2 for the second, and so on.
+The value of the step property SHALL be an integer whose value is the 1-based sequence number of the location within the thread flow, that is, it SHALL be 1 for the first location, 2 for the second, and so on.

 NOTE: This property has two primary purposes:

-A viewer can display the identifier next to each location when it displays a code flow.
+A viewer can display the identifier next to each location when it displays a thread flow.

 A user reading the log file can easily refer to the location in conversation, for example, “I think the problem occurs at step 6.”